-Forward / backward movement of the camera and the focus point.
+Forward / backward zoom movement of the camera and the focus point.

 Right mouse click

-Show the context menu with rendering options from (8).
+Opens the context menu with rendering options shown in region (8).

-This docked window shows (read-only) information about the running simulation.
+The monitor, i.e. region (6), shows information about the running simulation.

-- Log: Displays what’s going on (information, warning and error messages).
+- Log: Displays what is currently going on (info, warning and error messages).

 - General: Displays some general information about the simulation.

 - Residuals: Shows the residuals graphs for: the pressure linear solver, the velocity linear solver, average velocity divergence (incompressibility).